There's only one Shaquille O'Neal.

-There are near 4,000 PSA graded Fleer Shaq rookies, while there are over 13,000 PSA copies of his Ultra rookie card.
+There are nearly 4,000 PSA graded Fleer Shaq rookies, while there are over 13,000 PSA copies of his Ultra rookie card.

-It is because of this supply discrepancy that Shaq's Fleer card sells for a slight premium over his Ultra card.
+Because of this supply discrepancy, Shaq's Fleer rookie card sells for a slight premium over his Ultra rookie card.

 Note there are 5x the amount of PSA 10 Ultra Shaq #328 rookie cards compared to PSA 10 Fleer Shaq #401 rookies.

-The gold borders are easier to chip and more prone to condition problems versus the clean Ultra cards.
+The gold borders are easier to chip and more prone to condition problems than the clean Ultra cards.

 If you are looking for good value, find a PSA 10 Fleer Shaq rookie for under $250.

 Note there is also a Fleer Drake's issue which has a #37 on the back of the card.
-Less than 500 have been graded by PSA.
+PSA has graded less than 500.

 1992 Topps Archives Shaq RC #150